-Lieutenant Ovtehinnikow, Professor of Jurisprudence; Technical Delegate.
+Lieutenant Ovtchinnikow, Professor of Jurisprudence; Technical Delegate.
 Member of the First and Second Committees.

-Servia (Serbie)
+SERVIA (Serbie)

+The members of the Conference.
 Chedomil Mijatovitch, Envoy Extraordinary and Minister Plenipotentiary to the Court of St. James.
 Member of the Second and Third Committees.